Veryl Goodnight: Education

 In 1965, Veryl had the opportunity for a scholarship to study art at the University of Colorado at Boulder, but declined because she did not wish to study abstract art, which was the predominant form being taught at that time.
 She attended business school in Denver instead.
 During her 20s she held a steady job as a secretary while she continued to study art in her spare time.
 Her mentors included artists James Disney, Ned Jacob, Ken Bunn, and Jon Zahourek.
 She learned painting, bronze sculpture, and horse anatomy and began making and selling sculptures for a living.

 The Day the Wall Came Down

 She is best known for her 1996 sculpture The Day the Wall Came Down, a tribute to the fall of the Berlin Wall.
 It features five horses jumping over the rubble of the Berlin Wall.

 There are two copies of the sculpture.
 The first, finished in 1996, is located at the George Bush Presidential Library in College Station, Texas.

 The second, finished in 1998, was given as a gift from the United States of America to Germany and is located at Clayallee near the Allied Museum in the former American sector of Berlin.
 Each sculpture weighs approximately seven tons and measures 30 feet long by 18 feet wide by 12 feet high.

 Exposition in museums and open air

-Goodnights work is presented in many public collections, e. g.
+Goodnight's work is presented in many public collections, e. g.